Lenovo IdeaPad Yoga 11SLenovo Laptop

 Remove three screws securing the cooling fan and disconnect the fan cable from the motherboard.
 You can remove the heat sink and cooling fan.

-Great step by step instructions.
+Great step-by-step instructions!
 I haven’t gotten my Yoga 11s yet.
-I just order it.
-I’m planning to upgrade to 8 GB’s as soon as I get it.
+I just ordered it.
+I’m planning to upgrade to 8 GB as soon as I get it.
 I have a few questions.
 How did you re-affix the plastic caps/feet after re-assembly?
 Is it necessary to completely remove the keyboard to do a simple memory upgrade or can I just carefully lift up the keyboard enough to swap the module?
 Thanks again for the great info!

-1. Mike: I haven’t upgraded the RAM on my Yoga 11s yet, but from the pictures it looks to me like you can swap out the RAM chip without disconnecting the keyboard (as you say you’ll want to lift it up gently, so as to not pull on the connector).
+Mike: I haven’t upgraded the RAM on my Yoga 11s yet, but from the pictures, it looks like you can swap out the RAM chip without disconnecting the keyboard (as you say, you’ll want to lift it up gently so as not to pull on the connector).

 Cheers,